slatedocs/slate/source/includes/bodhicloud/bodhijobengine.md

 exports.run = function(job, done){
     try{
         //do stuff here

-        //to post data to Bodhi cloud
+        //to post data to Bodhi cloud call the conn method.
+Parameters are
-        //call the conn method like this where obj is the object holding your data, and
+        //your_object (the object holding your data), and
+        //the agent_config object (holds your authentication info), and
-        //YourType is the name of the type to post your data to: jobconfig.conn(obj, jobconfig.agent_config, 'resources/YourType');
+        //YourType (the name of the type to post your data to):

+        jobconfig.conn(obj, jobconfig.agent_config, 'resources/YourType');

         //you must call done() at the end of your code done();

     } catch (err) {
         console.log('Error defining job: ', config.job_name, err);
         done(err);